56 Leonard Street

 - Roseterra Management

-Compiled by The Roebling Research Desk from building documents and current market data.
+Compiled by The Roebling Research Desk from the building’s offering plan, amendments, and related building documents (primary source dated 2023).
+Reported and subject to confirmation.
 Board policies can change by amendment — confirm at the offer stage.
-As of 2023.

 Every recorded sale at this building, 2016–2026